gerardoezequiel/Harnessing-the-Power-of-Geospatial-Analytics-for-Strategic-Hotel-Site-Selection-in-Madrid/README.md

 These weights sum up to 100%, ensuring that they accurately represent the relative proportions of each category within the total weight.
 By incorporating these weights into our analysis, we can better understand the significance of each category and its influence on the suitability of potential hotel locations in Madrid.

+To calculate the composite scores, we use the CREATE_SPATIAL_COMPOSITE_UNSUPERVISED procedure from CARTO Analytics Toolbox for BigQuery.
+This procedure allows us to combine the variables, apply customized weights, and perform scaling to ensure comparability across different variables.
+We chose the "STANDARD_SCALER" method for scaling, which standardizes the variables by subtracting the mean and dividing by the standard deviation.

 ```sql
 CALL `carto-un`.carto.CREATE_SPATIAL_COMPOSITE_UNSUPERVISED(
   -- Input table